Uncovering Bias in Personal Informatics: Fairness Taxonomy in Machine Learning

-This section presents the most common fairness metrics across all viewpoints, namely WAE, WYSIWYG, and hybrid.
-For each metric, we provide a short definition, a mathematical formulation, and the metric's usage and bias interpretation concerning our use case.
-The confusion matrix (see Table~\ref{tab:cm}) is the heart of performance measurement in machine learning and is also used in the fairness metrics definitions below.
+Overall, every metric tries to quantify the difference in performance between privileged and unprivileged users.
+Here, we present the most common fairness metrics across all viewpoints, namely WAE, WYSIWYG, and hybrid (Figure~\ref{fig:biasMeasures}).
+The confusion matrix (see Table~\ref{tab:cm}) is the heart of ML performance measurement and is also used in the fairness metrics definitions below.
 All metrics are expressed as \textit{ratios} or \textit{differences} between unprivileged (u) and privileged (p) groups.
-Note that $D$ is the user sample, $\hat{Y}$ is the predicted label, and $\text{pos\_label}$ is what we consider as a positive outcome scenario (e.g., high physical activity).
-Below, we present the metrics per viewpoint.
+Note that $D$ is the user sample, $\hat{Y}$ is the predicted label, and ``$\text{pos\_label}$'' is the favorable outcome scenario (e.g., high physical activity).